 As soon as you hit OK, your pattern should resize itself proportionally with the actual shape to which it was applied.

-A few moments ago, we saw how to scale an existing pattern, but what about those situations where we need to rotate it?
+A few moments ago, we saw how to scale an Adobe Illustrator pattern, but what about those situations where we need to rotate it?

 Well, the process is actually pretty simple, since all you have to do is select the shape to which you've applied the pattern, and then right-click and go to Transform > Rotate.
 Here, you'll want to enter a custom value within the Angle input field, making sure to turn on the Transform Patterns option.